We serve as the official non-profit for the Indiana Department of Natural Resources

 Julia HodsonCommunications Manager Email Julia Hodson

-"My parents raised me, but the woods of Indiana played a part in my upbringing as well.
+"The woods of Indiana played a part in my upbringing.
 Everyone should have the opportunity to explore Indiana’s natural wonders, and I hope to promote conservation by sharing the Foundation's story.”